 – ICSR processing automation

-– Signal management and risk management support tools
+– Signal management support tools

-– New skillset for career in Pharmacovigilance
+– New skillset for careers in Pharmacovigilance

 – Pharmacovigilance insourcing and outsourcing model for industry 4.0